kcpyeung/chess/README.md

 A solution to ThoughtWorks Australia shokunin coding challenge, April 2019 edition.

+This solution places random pieces on a board, then subject the board to a series of constraints.
+If any constraint is violated, the whole board is thrown away and re-generated until one is found to satisfy all constraints.
+For a small problem, this is an acceptable performance trade-off for ease of implementation.

 ## The problem

 Generate a random chess position as an 8x8 grid or in FEN format.
 The position does not have to be realistic, but it must follow these rules: